Monday, April 30, 2007

 "Workers happened to be emptying the building's septic tank, which had not been tended for a long time and had regularly blocked sewage pipes," the newspaper said...

-Coyote captured in Loop to be set free
+ReutersCoyote captured in Loop to be set free

 Animal wanders into downtown Quiznos

-The uninvited guest may have been looking for food when it wandered into the Quiznos sandwich shop on east Adams near Wabash.
+A coyote that wandered into a Loop sandwich shop and took a seat in the beverage cooler will be set free today.The uninvited guest may have been looking for food when it wandered into the Quiznos sandwich shop on east Adams near Wabash.
 That sent all the customers out the restaurant's front door, which was apparently open because of the warm weather.

 Animal control took the coyote away about 40 minutes later.
 The coyote will be released at the Flint Creek Wildlife Rehab Center near Barrington, a large, fenced-in area where he and other transplanted urban coyotes can roam the limited prairie -- without benefit of a nearby Quiznos...